Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Background and Setup

 \textbf{Causal estimands.} Let $\mathbf a_{\gN_s}^{(1)}$ and $\mathbf a_{\gN_s}^{(0)}$ be two realizations of the neighbor treatments.
 Our targets are (i) the \emph{average direct effect}, which varies the unit’s own treatment while holding neighbors fixed,

 and (ii) the \emph{average spillover effect}, which varies neighbors’ treatments while holding the unit fixed,

 with expectations taken over the observed joint distribution of $(\rmX_s,A_{\gN_s})$.

 \textbf{Unobserved spatial confounding.} To identify the treatment effects in \Cref{eq:direct,eq:spill}, one typically assumes \emph{ignorability}: potential outcomes $Y_s(a_s,\mathbf a_{\gN_s})$ are independent of treatment assignment given observed covariates $(\rmX_s,\rmX_{\gN_s})$.
-This assumption cannot be tested from the data, and violations lead to biased causal estimates.
-In practice, many relevant drivers of exposure and outcome remain unobserved.
+This assumption cannot be tested, and violations lead to biased causal estimates.
+In practice, many relevant drivers of treatment exposure and outcome remain unobserved.
 We posit an unobserved spatial field $U:\gS\to\R^{d_U}$ that captures latent influences such as topography, wind patterns, or socioeconomic context.
 Because $U(s)$ may affect both treatment and outcomes, we generally have

 where the covariances are understood component-wise when $U(s)$ is vector-valued.
 Thus, ignorability fails when conditioning only on $\rmX_s$ and $\rmX_{\gN_s}$.
-In \Cref{sec:theory}, we show that identification can nevertheless be recovered by leveraging mild smoothness assumptions on $U$ together with our deconfounding procedure, which reconstructs a substitute for the latent field from observed treatment patterns.
+In \Cref{sec:theory}, we show that identification can nevertheless be recovered under mild smoothness assumptions on $U$ together with our deconfounding procedure, through reconstructing a substitute latent field from observed treatment patterns.

 \textbf{Motivating example.} Consider real environmental health data on a $0.25^\circ \times 0.25^\circ$ grid covering the continental United States.
 At each grid cell $s$, the treatment $A_s$ indicates whether fine particulate matter ($\text{PM}_{2.5}$) exceeds the WHO guideline of $10\;\mu\text{g}/\text{m}^3$.
 Neighbor assignments are defined by a radius of one to two grid cells (roughly 25–50 km).
 The outcome $Y_s$ is the rate of respiratory and cardiovascular mortality aggregated from hospital records.
 Latent factors can confound this relationship; for example, a meteorological driver such as humidity varies smoothly across space and may jointly influence both pollution exposures and health outcomes. \Cref{fig:motivating-example} illustrates treatment, outcome, and such a confounder for this dataset.
+This example captures the type of smoothly varying, spatially shared latent structure our method targets: large-scale meteorological drivers such as humidity form a latent field $U(s)$ that jointly affects PM$_{2.5}$ exposures and mortality across neighboring counties, while any purely local one-off factors are captured in $(X_s,X_{\gN_s})$ or assumed negligible.
+We formalize this as a latent-field sufficiency assumption in \Cref{sec:theory}.

 The remainder of the paper shows how the joint vector $(A_s,\mathbf A_{\gN_s})$—a ``multiple-cause'' analogue supplied for free by interference—can be harnessed to reconstruct $U(s)$ and obtain unbiased estimates of \Cref{eq:direct,eq:spill}.